Craggy coastlines of limestone cliffs engulf turquoise lagoons and white sand beaches, where people party to celebrate full moons.

 —Matt Gibson, Xpat Matt

-Thailand is a major backpacker hub of the universe attracting gutsy solo travelers who’ve traversed the globe and back—most of whom could smell a scam from a mile away.
-But because there are so many travelers flocking to the Southeast Asian cultural and spiritual haven, some practiced locals have become quite the professional con artists.
+Thailand is a major backpacker hub of the universe.
+It attracts gutsy solo travelers who’ve traversed the globe and back.
+Most of them could smell a scam from a mile away.
+But because there are so many travelers flocking to the Southeast Asian cultural and spiritual haven.
+And some practiced locals have become quite the professional con artists.

 If you keep yourself informed and keep a watchful eye on money-making schemes, you can enjoy Thailand for everything it has to offer, devoid of the swindlers.

-Have you ever been scammed in Thailand before?
+Has someone ever scammed you in Thailand before?
 Let us know what happened in the comments below!